September 28, 2016 · Written by Foodtolive Team

 How to Get Enough of Vitamin B12 in Vegetarian Diet

 The issue of vitamin B12 in vegetarian diet has been a source of constant debate between people who support plant-based meal plants and those claiming that such diets are deficient.
-The truth of the matter is that this particular nutrient really can’t be obtained from plant foods.
-However, there are ways for vegans and vegetarians to prevent the deficiency of this element.

 Vitamin B12 is a highly complicated chemical that has a difficult absorption mechanism.
 All animal foods except honey contain some amount of this element.
 Plant foods, on the contrary, don’t contain it at all.
 So, the stories about seaweeds and organic produce being vegan-friendly sources of this element are mere myths.